InfinityVM/InfinityVM/book/src/integration/onchain.md

 ## Testing your app contract

-In the foundry template, you can write tests for the end-to-end flow of your app similar to any other foundry tests.
-We have built an SDK within the foundry template which allows you to request and receive compute from InfinityVM within the foundry tests.
+In the foundry template, you can write tests for the end-to-end flow of your app in Solidity similar to any other foundry tests.
+We have built a Solidity SDK within the foundry template which allows you to request and receive compute from InfinityVM within the foundry tests.

 One example of this is [`test_Consumer_RequestJob`](https://github.com/InfinityVM/infinity-foundry-template/blob/2d10113f1e01ac314c7b9fb96b1a40d640d53a4b/contracts/test/SquareRootConsumer.t.sol#L26).
 You can run the test using `forge test -vvv --ffi`.